-According to the National Highway Traffic Safety Administration (NHTSA), more than 80% of motorcycle accidents result in injury or death for the motorcyclist.
+More than 80% of motorcycle accidents result in injury or death for the motorcyclist, according to the National Highway Traffic Safety Administration (NHTSA).
 If you or someone you love has sustained injuries or died because of someone else’s negligence in a motorcycle accident, you have the right to hold that person responsible for their actions.

-A Lafayette motorcycle accident attorney from Morris Bart, LLC can help you explore what options you have for recovering compensation for your losses, and the consultation is free.
-Our team has worked on many motorcycle accident cases, and we are proud of our results.
+A Lafayette motorcycle accident attorney from Morris Bart, LLC, can help you explore what options you have for recovering compensation for your losses, and the consultation is free.
+Our personal injury team has worked on many motorcycle accident cases, and we are proud of the case results we have achieved for our clients.
+You can learn more about your potential recovery when you call us today.